Fear of Insects: A Widespread Phobia

 The extreme fear of insects is called entomophobia and is one of the most common forms of phobia.
 It causes panic and acute anxiety in its victims, but there are effective ways to get rid of it, such as virtual reality, medication, etc. Psychologists offer virtual reality therapy to help clients overcome this fear by engaging in risky situations in a safe, virtual setting.
 These specialists use control parameters to adjust the computer-generated environment.
 The complex virtual environments involve replicating aspects of the real world through 360-degree views, 3D graphics and sound.
+Children and adults can develop entomophobia, especially when they have had hostile experiences with a particular insect.
+With approximately 6% of the population suffering from entomophobia, C2care provides its clients with psychological and medical treatment for various fears, eating disorders, addiction-related stress, and implements virtual reality exposure therapy into their program.
+Keep reading to understand how virtual reality can help eradicate the fear of bugs.

 According to experts, there is no exact cause for entomophobia and other phobias.
 C2care suggests that temperaments such as being more sensitive or negative can cause a phobia.
 Other causes of entomophobia include.